 Swem Library (Find and Borrow Books, Get Help and Support, Resource Aid, Study Spaces) – We are proud to offer a collection of more than 2 million books, journals, manuscripts, and government documents and films, electronic access to many of our resources from anywhere in the world, a staff with over 870 years of expertise, varied study areas, including group study rooms, study carrels, collaboration booths and media studios, computers, printers, and lots more!

-Washington Center (DC Semester Program, DC Winter Seminar, DC Summer Institutes, DC Summer Session) - Started in 2001, the Washington Center partners with faculty from departments and schools across William & Mary to offer high-impact learning experiences for students in all majors.
+Washington Center (DC Semester Program, DC Winter Seminar, DC Summer Institutes, DC Summer Session) - The Washington Center partners with faculty from departments and schools across William & Mary to offer high-impact learning experiences for students in all majors.
 Among the diverse topics offered are government, policy, culture, business, and education.
 Since its inception, the Center has grown to become W&M’s “Campus in the City,” running Study in DC academic opportunities for almost 300 undergraduate students year-round, with a growing scholarship fund to support them.

 Campus Recreation (Fitness & Wellness, Intramurals, Sport Clubs, Tribe Adventures, Aquatics & Safety, and Equipment Rental) - We provide quality recreational opportunities to all members of the William & Mary community to enhance and foster a lifelong appreciation for health, wellness and recreation.